epandurski/swaptacular.github.io/_posts/2023-08-20-under-the-hood-smp.md

 * Each debtor can use its debtor's account ``config_data`` text field, to configure various important parameters of the currency (like the interest rate).

+## Conclusion

+In this post I explained in broad strokes how the Swaptacular Messaging Protocol works.
+I tried to demonstrate the most important use cases, but SMP being a relatively complex protocol, a lot of use cases still remain in the dark.
+You can check [the protocol specification](/public/docs/protocol.pdf) for more details.

+In further posts, I will talk about the [Payments Web API Specification](/public/docs/swpt_creditors/redoc.html).